LiveViewTech/lvt-public-api/README.md

 Media associated with an alert will either be a mp4 video clip or a jpg image.
 The url associated with alert media is signed when the request is issued and expires after 2 hours.
 If the request is made again, a new signed url will be generated.

+# API Rate Limits and Quotas

+The API request rate is limited to 20 requests per second.
+Exceeding this limit may result in degredation of performance or temporary suspension of service.

+The total number of requests cannot exceed 100,000 per day.

 # Disclaimer

 LiveView Technologies makes no representations or warranties with respect to this publication and specifically disclaims any expressed or implied warranties of merchantability or